kristoff-it/simplex/README.md

 Let's simplify our relationship with social media by going from duplex to simplex.

-This tool allows broadcasting a message on Twitter, Bluesky and Mastodon with a single command.
+This tool allows broadcasting a message on Twitter, Bluesky, Mastodon and LinkedIn with a single command.

-Depends on `t`, `toot`, and `bksy`.
+Depends on `t`, `toot`, `bksy` and `linkedin-cli`.
 It's on you to procure those clients and perform the initial authentication process.

 The shell script in this repository is very simple, so you can easily comment out or add new clients based on your needs.